danielrosehill/Claude-Code-Repo-Managers-ClaudeMD/README.md

 - **Stay focused**: Be specific to the directory's purpose
 - **Be actionable**: Give Claude clear guidance on what to do
 - **Include context**: Explain why things are done a certain way

+### Adding Slash Commands

+1. Create a new `.md` file in `.claude/commands/`
+2. Write the command prompt/instructions
+3. Run `./grab-slash-commands.sh` to sync
+4. Test with Claude Code
+5. Submit a pull request

 ## License